GalushkoArt/pact-demo/README.md

 ## Authentication Testing

-The project includes comprehensive authentication testing:
+The project includes authentication testing:

 - Tests for successful authentication
-- Tests for failed authentication with wrong credentials
+- Tests for failed authentication (this should cover cases when credentials are missing or wrong)
-- Tests for malformed authentication headers
-- Tests for missing authentication

 This ensures that the security requirements are properly verified through contracts.

 ## When to Use Pact vs. Other Testing

 - **Unit Tests**: For testing business logic in isolation
+- **Component Tests**: For testing business logic of the service with mocks and db running in docker
 - **Pact Tests**: For testing service boundaries and API contracts
 - **Integration Tests**: For testing interactions with databases and other dependencies
 - **End-to-End Tests**: For testing critical user journeys